MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Management/Test-Connection.md

 computer names.
 The default is the local computer.

 > [!NOTE]
-> This parameter is not functional in PowerShell versions 6 and up.
+> This parameter is not supported in PowerShell versions 6 and up.
 Supplying this parameter will
-> throw an error.
+> cause an error.

 ```yaml
 Type: System.String